yaolingling/install_rackhd_ansible/README.md

 **Set up RackHD on ubuntu**,

+* Make sure that there are two network interfaces.

-* Usually we setup a dedicated network for RackHD (we call it RackHD control network), the isc-dhcp-server should only work within this network and all RackHD controlled nodes should be put within this network as well.You need to ensure that the node has two network interfaces.
+Usually we setup a dedicated network for RackHD (we call it RackHD control network), the isc-dhcp-server should only work within this network and all RackHD controlled nodes should be put within this network as well.You need to ensure that the node has two network interfaces.
 Ubuntu 16.04 and Ubuntu 14.04 have different naming for network interfaces, we usually see eth0 and eth1 in Ubuntu 14.04, however enp0s3, enp0s8 in 16.04.
 In 16.04, the name has some relation with the real hardware config, so you may see other names.

+* Config the nodes that needs to install RackHD.

-* edit "vi /etc/ansible/hosts", define hosts where RackHD will be installed.
+edit "vi /etc/ansible/hosts", define hosts where RackHD will be installed.
 If you want to install RackHD in localhost and remote nodes.
 You can add the followings lines in '/etc/ansible/hosts'. 'vms' is defined in line 4 of the file 'install_rackhd_ubuntu.yml'.

         [vms]
         localhost
         <node IP1>
         <node IP2>

+* Make sure that ssh root@<ip> without password

-* ensure ssh nodes defined in '/etc/ansible/hosts' with root.
+step 1: ensure ssh nodes defined in '/etc/ansible/hosts' with root.
 Commands below need to be executed on every node defined in the file '/etc/ansible/hosts'.
 If you can ssh nodes with root, you can skip this step.

         sudo passwd root
         sudo apt-get update